Hyperolius

 Hyperolius (commonly known as the African reed frogs or reed frogs) is a large genus of frogs in the family Hyperoliidae from Sub-Saharan Africa.
-The genus is known to exhibit Sexual dichromatism, a trait that is otherwise rare in frogs.
+The genus is known to exhibit sexual dichromatism, a trait that is otherwise rare in frogs.

 Species

 Different sources may delimit species differently, and as new species are still being described, different number of species can be found.
-As of early 2022, Amphibian Species of the World lists 145 species and AmphibiaWeb 152 species.
+As of March 2026, Amphibian Species of the World lists 145 species and AmphibiaWeb 155 species.
 The following list follows the Amphibian Species of the World: